 Health Indicator Report of Cancer Incidence - Chronic Lymphocytic Leukemia

 Leukemia is a cancer of the blood-forming cells that affects both adults and children.
 Leukemia is the most common form of cancer diagnosed in children and adolescents, and often arises very rapidly over a short period (acute form).
 Chronic lymphocytic leukemia is more common among adults, and causes the bone marrow to make too many lymphocytes (a type of white blood cell).
-Each year, chronic lymphocytic leukemia accounts for just over 1% of all new cancer cases and less than 1% of all cancer deaths in the U.S, which represents 19,000 cases and 4,660 deaths.
-The five-year survival rate is 82.6%.
-New Mexico has averaged 102 new cases of chronic lymphocytic leukemia each year between 2010 and 2014.
+Chronic lymphocytic leukemia and 15% of all leukemias in adults.
+Each year, chronic lymphocytic leukemia accounts for just over 1% of all new cancer cases and less than 1% of all cancer deaths in the U.S. This equates to 8,220 cases and 1,070 deaths annually.
+The five-year survival rate is 83.2%.
+New Mexico has averaged 113 new cases of chronic lymphocytic leukemia each year between 2010 and 2015.
 Rates have remained relatively stable in New Mexico over time, which is consistent with national trends.
 The causes of leukemia are not well understood, but appear to involve a combination of hereditary and environmental factors.

 Incidence of Chronic Lymphocytic Leukemia - Age-adjusted Rate per 100,000 Population by County, New Mexico 2007-2009